peterantypas/maiana/README.md

 the CLI.
 If this data is not present, the device will simply run as a receiver and never transmit.

 The circuit draws about 45mA from 12V in RX mode, and spikes up to 600 mA during transmission (for about 30 milliseconds).
 The latest design uses an RJ45 connector because Ethernet cable is widely available, cheap and offers enough signals to instrument controls such as "TX on/off".
-I have included a reference design for a control box that I built but every boat is different, so your mileage will absolutely vary.
+I will include a reference design for a control box that I built but every boat is different, so your mileage will absolutely vary.